Citeck/ecos-notifications/README.md

 ## Development

-To start your application in the dev profile, simply run:
+To start notification-app for development with connection to local smtp server (like mailhog, 1025 port), run app with profiles:

+- dev
+- dev_local

+if run on macOS, add the profile:

+- dev_local_macos

+for run with real smtp server see example in [application-dev_smtp_gmail.yml](src/main/resources/config/application-dev_smtp_gmail.yml)

+run:

 ```
 ./mvnw spring-boot:run